 Ask yourself in which ecosystem would you want to participate and collaborate.
 Are the principles above sufficient or do you miss something?
 Are we witnessing a society in evolution?

 We foresee a future where people gain more freedom on the condition that they themselves take responsibility for their well-being.

-Fredrik De Vries CEO / Bård Øvrebø CTO, Dynamic Integrations - Software-AI development
+Fredrik De Vries CEO / Bård Øvrebø CTO, Dynamic Integrations - Backend-AI development